-FY 2025-2028 TIP Financial Considerations
+FY 2026-2029 TIP Financial Considerations

-As noted, the 2025-2028 TIP uses current and available revenue sources listed in the 2024-2029 CTP.
+As noted, the 2026-2029 TIP uses current and available revenue sources listed in the 2025-2030 CTP.
 The TIP also includes letters of financial reasonableness from agencies and jurisdictions stating that funding has been committed and will be available to apply to the listed projects.
 Schedules and budgets included in the TIP show the allocation of these current/available funding sources to cover the estimated year of expenditure costs of each phase of each project.
 In these ways, the TIP demonstrates fiscal constraint as required under the IIJA.

-FY 2025-2028 TIP and Performance-Based Planning and Programming
+FY 2026-2029 TIP and Performance-Based Planning and Programming

-As required by Federal rulemaking for performance measures, established under MAP-21 and subsequently reinforced by the IIJA, the 2025-2028 TIP includes a summary of the 25 federally mandated performance measures and targets as well as a discussion of the anticipated impact of investments in the TIP towards their achievement.
+As required by Federal rulemaking for performance measures, established under MAP-21 and subsequently reinforced by the IIJA, the 2026-2029 TIP includes a summary of the 25 federally mandated performance measures and targets as well as a discussion of the anticipated impact of investments in the TIP towards their achievement.

-FY 2025-2028 TIP Public Outreach and Engagement
+FY 2026-2029 TIP Public Outreach and Engagement

-The public review period for the draft FY 2025-2028 TIP and the associated draft Air Quality Conformity Determination took place from May 16 through June 17, 2024.
-BMC staff used a central page on PublicInput to advertise the comment period, in addition to advertising in print and social media.
+The public review period for the draft FY 2026-2029 TIP and the associated draft Air Quality Conformity Determination took place from May 15 through June 15, 2025.
+BMC staff used PublicInput to advertise the comment period, in addition to advertising in print and social media.
 Goals of this process were to inform the public and encourage feedback, share highlights of proposed TIP projects, and promote an interactive TIP map showing the locations of projects.
 Aside from online comment tools in PublicInput, methods through which the public could comment included email, text, voicemail, and social media.
-Two virtual public meetings were held on June 10, 2024, one at noon and one at 6:30 p.m.
-Comments were accepted at both of these meetings.
+Over a dozen outreach events were held to engage and inform the public.

-Air Quality Conformity - Resilience 2050 and FY 2025-2028 TIP
+Air Quality Conformity - Resilience 2050 and FY 2026-2029 TIP

 The conformity rule, as it applies to the Baltimore nonattainment area, requires the LRTP and TIP to conform to the motor vehicle emissions budgets established in the SIP.
-The applicable SIP for the Conformity Determination of the 2025-2028 TIP is the RFP SIP for 8-hour ozone (determined to be adequate in 2016).
+The applicable SIP for the Conformity Determination of the 2026-2029 TIP is the Moderate Nonattainment Area 0.070 ppm 8-Hour Ozone (determined to be adequate in 2022).

-The results of the conformity analysis for the Baltimore nonattainment area indicate that the projected mobile source emissions are below the applicable motor vehicle emission budgets for the established analysis years of 2023, 2025, 2035, 2045, and 2050.
-Therefore, the BRTB, in its capacity as the Metropolitan Planning Organization for the Baltimore region, has concluded that Resilience 2050 and the FY 2025-2028 TIP are found to be in conformity with the requirements of the Clean Air Act Amendments of 1990 and the relevant sections of the Final Transportation Conformity Regulations (40 CFR Part 93).
+The results of the conformity analysis for the Baltimore nonattainment area indicate that the projected mobile source emissions are below the applicable motor vehicle emission budgets for the established analysis years of 2026, 2035, 2045, and 2050.
+Therefore, the BRTB, in its capacity as the Metropolitan Planning Organization for the Baltimore region, has concluded that Resilience 2050 and the FY 2026-2029 TIP are found to be in conformity with the requirements of the Clean Air Act Amendments of 1990 and the relevant sections of the Final Transportation Conformity Regulations (40 CFR Part 93).